jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ### Prototype Registry
 But something is still amiss.
 We have a bit of a chicken and egg problem.
 Prototype uses objects to make copies of objects.
 We still need that first seed object as the breeder.
 My example above only provided a comment `// Origins To Be Determined`.
 Where does it come from and how do clients access it?

 Let's add a new concept: **Prototype Registry**.
 A Prototype Registry contains a collection of Prototype objects, which can be copied via their `acquire` method.
 Each Prototype object in the registry has a key identifier, such as a String name.
 When the client wants an object, it asks the registry to acquire one by name.
-The registry gets the object that matches the name, and returns an acquired copy of the object.
+The registry gets the object that matches the name and returns an acquired copy of the object.

+There are several features and caveats to this Prototype Registry:
+* The key identifier does not need to match the breeder object's class type name.
+* The key identifier does not need to be a name.
+Any set of key attributes that uniquely identify a breeder object will suffice.
+* Multiple key identifiers can map to breeder objects of the same class type.
+* A unique key should map to no more than one breeder object.
+* A queried key may not be registered.
+The registry will need to define how it will respond, which could be a returned `Optional`, `null` or a thrown Exception.
+The client will need to accommodate these ___Breeder Not Found___ cases.

 The structure is almost identical to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), except that instead of returning the key matching object, which is what Flyweight does, Prototype returns an acquired copy of the matching object.